ahmadfajar/vue-mdbootstrap-docs/src/docs/components/image-holder.md

 :::lead
-**BsImageHolder** is a lightweight component which is primarily used to create SVG to visualize image placeholder.
+**BsImageHolder** is a lightweight component which is primarily used to create SVG shape to visualize image placeholder.
 :::